PeterVuyk/simpledocs-app-cms/README.md

     gcloud config set project <project-id> # make sure the cli is configured to the right project gcloud firestore import gs://ambulancezorg_app_firebase_backup/<backup folder> --async

+## TODO's:

+- Uninstall @mui/styles when version for 'react-mui-dropzone' is updated: `npm uninstall @mui/styles` (it has a dependency on it right now).